semrush/intergalactic/README.md

 - Written in TypeScript with predictable static types
 - Whole package of design resources and development tools
 - Powerful collection of charts
-- Theme customization in every detail (coming soon)
+- Theme customization in every detail (find details in the [Design tokens guide](https://developer.semrush.com/intergalactic/style/design-tokens/))

 ## Browser Support